Discover Luxembourg-Ville : Fine arts (Painting / Sculpture / Street art / Photo)

 The Luxembourg landscape

 Luxembourg's splendid natural setting has inspired artists at home and abroad since the 19th century.
 Joseph Kutter is one of the most popular, with his dark, cubic landscapes and portraits.
 Add to this the "Luxembourg Grund" series by Sosthène Weis (1872-1941), who dissolves his plum-toned valleys into quasi-abstract compositions, the urban gouaches by Moritz Ney (b.
 1947) or the architectural motifs painted by Tina Gillen (b.
 1972).
 Before them, famous artists from all over the world came to Luxembourg for inspiration.
 Joseph Turner (1775-1851) painted several views of the fortress.
 The Bock Rock dominates his most famous watercolors.
-The Dutchman Barend Cornelis Koekkoek (1803-1862) bequeathed a series of painted panoramas of Luxembourg.
-Larochette, a magnificent landscape in ochre tones, is kept at the Musée National d'Histoire et d'Art.
+Dutch painter Barend Cornelis Koekkoek (1803-1862) bequeathed a series of painted panoramas of Luxembourg.
+Larochette, a magnificent landscape executed in ochre tones, is kept at the Musée National d'Histoire et d'Art.
 Victor Hugo (1802-1885) preferred pencil sketches and washes to immortalize the town of Vianden, where he lived for several weeks.
 In one of them, a vine branch occupies the foreground, its scrolls seeming to point to a tower painted in the background.
 Other sources of inspiration include the industrial wastelands of southern France, captured by Fernand Bertemes (b.
-Luxembourg, 1964), and abandoned structures such as the destabilizing compositions of Robert Viola (b.
+Luxembourg, 1964), and abandoned structures, such as the destabilizing compositions of Robert Viola (b.
 1966).
 Whether it's his low-angle reproduction of a water tower, his deserted gas station entitled Modern Oasis, or the emptied factory titled Absolute Temple, his works open the way to a reflection on the meeting of nature and culture, on the unfortunate intervention of humans in the landscape.

 The Artistic Circle